 Challenges in Web Security

-With these benefits, there are still some drawbacks.
-If administrators aren’t familiar with the way cloud resources should be configured and managed, cloud computing can increase risk.
-Misconfigurations in the cloud are a primary factor in vulnerabilities.
-Administrators must also properly configure monitoring and logging solutions to stay compliant and detect ongoing attacks in the cloud, especially if resources are available to the public.
+While the cloud offers many benefits, it also introduces new vulnerabilities—especially if administrators aren’t familiar with configuring and managing cloud resources.
+In fact, cloud misconfigurations in the cloud are a primary factor in vulnerabilities.
+Administrators must also properly configure monitoring and logging tools to stay compliant and detect ongoing attacks in the cloud.

 Importance of Web Security